What is UK naturalisation?

 - Liaising with the Home Office or UKVI until a final decision is made on your application

-We are happy to provide a free initial 15-minute telephone consultation to discuss your case further – do not hesitate to get in touch
+We are happy to provide an initial 15-minute telephone consultation to discuss your case further, so please do not hesitate to get in touch.